datakurre/blog/content/blog/2021/07/camunda-robocorp-cloud-executor/index.md

 Right now, most of the [Robocorp products](https://robocorp.com/docs/robocorp-cloud/overview) and documentation seem to focus on building and running software robots.
 But I doubt those robots run in isolation.
 Instead, they probably have their own activites to complete in (more or less) digitized business processes.
 And that's why I've been working hard to learn [BPMN 2.0](https://en.wikipedia.org/wiki/Business_Process_Model_and_Notation) and [Camunda Platform](https://camunda.com/products/camunda-platform/): I desire to be able to smoothly and transparently integrate automation bots with digitized business processes.

-Also Robocorp Cloud does compose of robots into higher level “processes”.
-But those processes are *just* linear series of steps with access to shared process variables (“work item” in RPA terms).
-While they are definitely useful, they are far cry from processes which can be modeled with BPMN.
+Also Robocorp Cloud composes tasks into higher level thing called workforce “processes”.
+But those “processes” are *just* linear series of steps with access to shared process variables (“work item” in RPA terms).
+For now, it is better to consider Robocorp Cloud “processes” only as a technical configuration concept – not a thing to compare againts BPMN 2.0 modeled business processes.

 From a BPMN process…